So, you want to learn how to mine Bitcoin, right? Well, that’s good, because you've found the perfect place to start!

 The size of the pool is an important thing to think about when you’re mining as part of a pool because as more people mine in the pool, the chances of being rewarded increase.
 However, since the rewards will be split between more users, they will also be smaller!

-Joining large cryptocurrency mining pools is usually a comfortable option for beginners how to mine Bitcoin.
-This is because they will be getting many payments and won’t be spending lots on electricity waiting for the next fraction of a Bitcoin to be rewarded to them.
+Joining large cryptocurrency mining pools is usually a comfortable option for beginners learning how to mine Bitcoin.
+While they will be getting smaller payments, they won’t be spending lots on electricity waiting for the next fraction of a Bitcoin to be rewarded to them.

 You don’t want to be using lots of expensive electricity amassing a few hundred dollars’ worth of Bitcoin only to find that the pool disappears, or something very bad happens in cryptocurrency news to make Bitcoin’s price suddenly drop!